Lunellavz/reading-notes/class07.md

 # Javascript function

 -Javascript functions is code that is designed to execute a job.

--FUnctions are exectued when something promts it
+-Functions are exectued when something promts it

--
+-Javascript functions use the keyword function followed by name and ()

+-Function rules same as variable rules

+-Code that will be executed will be inside {}

+-function parameters listed inside (), in function definition

+-In order to stop a function, javascript needs a return statement